-The origins of Saint Etienne date back to the early '80s, when childhood friends Bob Stanley (b.
-December 25, 1964) and Pete Wiggs (b.
-May 15, 1966) began making party tapes together in their hometown of Croydon, Surrey, England.
-After completing school, the pair began worked various jobs -- most notably, Stanley was a music journalist -- before deciding to concentrate on a musical career in 1988.
+The origins of Saint Etienne date back to the early '80s, when childhood friends Bob Stanley (born December 25, 1964) and Pete Wiggs (born May 15, 1966) began making party tapes together in their hometown of Croydon, Surrey, England.
+After completing school, the pair worked various jobs -- most notably, Stanley was a music journalist -- before deciding to concentrate on a musical career in 1988.
 Adopting the name Saint Etienne from the French football team of the same name, the duo moved to Camden, where they began recording.
 By the beginning of 1990, the group had signed a record contract with the indie label Heavenly.
 In the spring of 1990, Saint Etienne released their first single, a house-tinged cover of Neil Young's "Only Love Can Break Your Heart," which featured lead vocals from Moira Lambert of the indie pop band Faith Over Reason.

-Preceded by the single "You're in a Bad Way," Saint Etienne's second album, So Tough, appeared in the spring of 1993 to generally positive reviews and increased sales.
+Preceded by the single "You're in a Bad Way," Saint Etienne's second album, So Tough, appeared in the spring of 1993 to generally positive reviews and sales.
 Over the course of 1993, the group released three more singles -- "Who Do You Think You Are," "Hobart Paving," and "I Was Born on Christmas Day" -- which all charted well.
 In 1994, the trio began to lose momentum, as their third album, Tiger Bay, was greeted with decidedly mixed reviews, even as singles like "Like a Motorway" continued to chart well.
-After completing a new track, "He's on the Phone," for their 1995 singles compilation, Too Young to Die, as well as the French-only single "Reserection," Saint Etienne took an extended break during 1996.
+After completing a new track, "He's on the Phone," for their 1995 singles compilation Too Young to Die, as well as the French-only single "Reserection," Saint Etienne took an extended break during 1996.

 Sarah Cracknell pursued a solo project, releasing a single titled "Anymore" in the fall of the year.
-Bob Stanley and Pete Wiggs began a record label for EMI Records, which had the intention of releasing music from young, developing bands.
+Bob Stanley and Pete Wiggs began a record label for EMI Records, with the intention of releasing music from young developing bands.
 In the fall of 1996, Saint Etienne released a remix album, Casino Classics; a new studio effort, Good Humour, followed two years later, and the trio returned in 1999 with an EP, Places to Visit.
 The full-length Sound of Water appeared in mid-2000, featuring guest appearances by Sean O'Hagan (of the High Llamas) and To Rococo Rot.
-After a successful U.S. tour in support of Sound of Water the group issued Interlude, a collection of new tracks, instrumentals, and B-sides, in early 2001.
+After a successful U.S. tour in support of Sound of Water, the group issued Interlude, a collection of new tracks, instrumentals, and B-sides, in early 2001.
 A year later, the trio followed up with Finisterre, and Tales from Turnpike House arrived in 2005.

 Track List: Words And Music By Saint Etienne